 "And we are looking beyond hybrid clouds to remote offices, even at remote locations like military installations, oil-gas fields, and so on," Smith told CRN.
 "It's what we're calling the 'edge cloud.'"

-To make that happened, Nutanix unveiled Nutanix Xi Cloud Services, which extends data center services to the cloud via the company's Prism centralized data center infrastructure management software.
+To make that happen, Nutanix unveiled Nutanix Xi Cloud Services, which extends data center services to the cloud via the company's Prism centralized data center infrastructure management software.

 The focus of Nutanix Xi Cloud Services is to take out the complexity of extending on-premises services to the cloud, Smith said.
 "Today, customers need a complex, expensive lift and shift to get to the cloud," he said.
 "We're eliminating that need by providing a common experience across on-prem and cloud environments."